Departmental M.A. and Ph.D. Policies and Procedures

 and another member suggested by the adviser upon consultation with the student.

 2.4.0 After successful completion of the examination, the student may proceed to write a thesis or submit two research papers in lieu of the thesis.
 (In practice, the actual writing of the thesis may begin any time that the adviser and the student agree it can be conveniently included in the student’s program.)
-As a piece of research on a narrowly-defined topic, it is properly presented for consideration by all members of the M.A. examining committee only after the student has demonstrated a general competence in the field.
+As a piece of research on a narrowly-defined topic, it is properly presented for consideration by all members of the M.A. supervisory committee only after the student has demonstrated a general competence in the field.

 2.4.1 After satisfactory completion of course work, passing of the requisite examinations, and presentation of acceptable research work, the student will be deemed to have satisfied the requirements for the M.A. degree.

-2.4.2 A copy of the successful candidate’s research (whether thesis or research papers) will be kept in the student’s file along with comments of the examining committee and their specific recommendations as to whether or not the student should be encouraged to continue for a Ph.D. degree.
+2.4.2 A copy of the successful candidate’s research (whether thesis or research papers) will be kept in the student’s file along with comments of the supervisory committee and their specific recommendations as to whether or not the student should be encouraged to continue for a Ph.D. degree.
 These recommendations should be included regardless of whether the student has expressed their intention to continue for the Ph.D. or not.

 3.0.0 Ph.D.
 Program and Requirements